home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

     - Make sure to only connect the Bluetooth USB adapter to a USB 2.0 port (and not to a USB 3.x port).
       - If your computer only has a USB 3.x port then connect the adapter via a powered USB 2.0 hub:
         - A USB 2.0 hub will convert USB 3.0 to a USB 2.0 port and thus you avoid USB 3.0 EMF.
-          - USB 2.0 hub that use an external power supply ensure power requirements is fulfilled.
+          - A USB 2.0 hub that uses an external power supply will ensure power requirements are fulfilled.
     - Shield to unshielded computers/peripherals/devices by adding all-metal enclosures/chassis/casings.
       - Single-board-computers and USB 3.x hard drives are especially known as source of EMF/EMI/RFI.
         - Be aware metal casings can decrease performance of internal/built-in Bluetooth adapters.